Your cookie preferences

 Comparative line graph showing 12-month percentage change in UK rental prices

 London, by contrast, has seen major changes over the last seven years.
 In January 2016, the 12-month change reached a high of +3.9%, before heading on a rapid decline to -0.3% in the summer of 2018.
 Fluctuations since then have floated above and below 0%.
-However, since January 2022, they have remained in the positive, and increased rapidly up to +5.5% in July 2023.
+However, since January 2022, they have remained positive and increased rapidly up to +5.5% in July 2023.
+As of January 2024, the 12-month change in rental prices in London stood at +6.9% – 0.7% above the national average.

 Comparative line graph showing 12-month percentage change in rent across different UK countries

-Since 2016, most countries of the UK have remained positive for their 12-monthly change to rent prices.
-This is with the exception of Scotland, which between September 2016 and May 2017, saw slight fluctuations above and below 0%.
+Since 2016, most countries in the UK have remained positive for their 12-monthly change in rent prices.
+This is with the exception of Scotland, which saw slight fluctuations above and below 0% between September 2016 and May 2017.

 Which English regions have seen the biggest increase in private rental prices?

-Between July 2022 and July 2023, there have been some regional variations in the changes to rental prices.
-All parts of England have seen growth, albeit at varying levels and rates.
-For example, London, Yorkshire and the Humber, and the West Midlands experienced the biggest increases, all with year-on-year rises of 5.5%.
+Between January 2023 and January 2024, there were some regional variations in the changes to rental prices.
+All parts of England saw growth, albeit at varying levels and rates.
+For example, London, and the South East experienced the biggest increases, with rises of 6.9% and 6.2%, respectively.

-A breakdown of the percentage change to annual rent in different parts of the UK throughout 2022
+A breakdown of the percentage change to annual rent in different parts of the UK from January 2023-2024

-The North East experienced the largest growth in rent over the last 12 months, at +4.6% as of July 2023.
-This is compared to +4.8% in the East and +4.9% in the South West and East of England.
+The North East experienced the smallest rent growth over the last 12 months, at +4.7% in January 2024.
+This is compared to +5.4% in the East of England and +5.6% in both the South West and Yorkshire and the Humber.

 UK private rental population statistics